Louis XI: Marriages

 In 1440, Louis, aged 16, took part in an uprising known as the Praguerie, which sought to neutralize Charles and install Louis as regent of France.
 The uprising failed, and Louis was forced to submit to the king, who chose to forgive him.
 In this revolt, Louis came under the influence of Charles I, Duke of Bourbon, whose troops were in no condition to mount such a serious threat to royal authority.
 Louis was forced to retreat to Paris, but was "by no means trounced".
 In fact, before his final defeat, "[Louis's]...military strength, combined with antipathy of the masses for great lords, won him the support of the citizens of Paris."
 This was a great learning experience for Louis.
-James Cleugh notes:

-Louis continued soldiering.
-In 1444, he led an army of "écorcheurs" (bands of mercenary soldiers) against the Swiss at the Battle of St. Jakob an der Birs and was impressed by the latter's military might.
-He still quarreled with his father, however, and his objectionable scheming, which included disrespectful behavior directed against his father's beloved mistress Agnès Sorel, caused him to be ordered out of court on 27 September 1446 and sent to his own province of Dauphiné.
+In 1444, Louis led an army of "écorcheurs" (bands of mercenary soldiers) against the Swiss at the Battle of St. Jakob an der Birs where he sought to reconquer territories of his future brother-in-law, Sigismund of Austria-Tyrol.
+He won only one victory before suing for peace.
+He failed to achieve his original objective.

+He still quarreled with his father.
+His objectionable scheming, which included disrespectful behavior directed against his father's beloved mistress Agnès Sorel, caused him to be ordered out of court on 27 September 1446 and sent to his own province of Dauphiné.
 He lived mainly in Grenoble, in the tour de la Trésorerie.
 Despite frequent summons by the king, the two would never meet again.
 In Dauphiné, Louis ruled as king in all but name, continuing his intrigues against his father.
-On 14 February 1451, Louis, who had been widowed for six years, made a strategic marriage to the eight-year-old Charlotte of Savoy, without Charles' consent.
+On 14 February 1451, Louis, who had been widowed for six years, made a strategic marriage to the eight-year-old Charlotte of Savoy, without Charles's consent.
 This marriage was to have long-ranging effects on foreign policy as the beginning of French involvement in the affairs of the Italian peninsula.

 Finally, in August 1456, Charles sent an army to Dauphiné under the command of Antoine de Chabannes.
 Louis fled to Burgundy, where he was granted refuge by Duke Philip the Good and settled in the castle of Genappe.
-King Charles was furious when Philip refused to hand over Louis and warned the duke that he was "giving shelter to a fox who will eat his chickens."
+King Charles was furious when Philip refused to hand over Louis and warned the duke that he was giving shelter to "a fox who will eat his chickens."